All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 Correcting this misunderstanding about the Kingdom, would naturally be one of the first things that the Apostles and prophets would need to do as Jewish Christian leaders.
 As believing Jews, clearing up misconceptions regarding Israel in the plan of God in the gospel era of the New Covenant, would quite understandably be their primary mission to the Jews of that day.
 This is something that every new Jewish believer in Christ would have to be taught.
 Peter and Paul did that.
 It only makes sense that their purpose was to explain the OT Scriptures to them in the light of Christ, so that there would be no confusion.

 The fact that this confusion still exists today is not the fault of Peter or Paul.
 They did their part.
 The failure is on a theology that is based on an OT understanding, rather than allowing the light of the NT to reveal what those scriptures mean.
-The fact that dispensational premillennialists share basically the same understanding regarding Israel and the Messiah’s kingdom with unbelieving Jews, should be a red flag to them.
+The fact that dispensationalists (premillennialists) share basically the same understanding regarding Israel and the Messiah’s kingdom with unbelieving Jews, should be a red flag to them.
 The only real difference between the two is that unbelieving Jews don’t accept Jesus as their Messiah.
-However, dispensational premillennialists believe that will change someday.
+However, dispensationalists believe that will change someday.

-It’s important that we allow the Apostles and believing Jews, provide the needed understanding.
+It’s important that we allow the Apostles and authors of the New Testament provide the needed understanding.
 For they were living in the beginning years of Christianity, in the midst of all the course-changing events surrounding Christ and Israel and the Church.
 We must see things from their perspective during this transitional period from Old Covenant to New Covenant.